Rishav1/privacytrustlab.github.io/docs/_posts/2020-08-06-trustworthyML.markdown

 How do we define and quantify this privacy risk from machine learning models to the individuals whose data is used for training the model?
 To do so, we need to distinguish two types of information that we can learn from the model: 1) Information that is generic to members of the population and 2) Information that is specific to members in the training set.
 Note that members of the training set are also members of the population.
 Any information that the model reveals about particular members in the training data beyond what it reveals about an arbitrary member of the population is a privacy threat to the training data.
 A key focus of our research is designing inference attacks to quantify this privacy loss.

-Inference attacks on machine learning algorithms fall into two fundamental and related categories: tracing (a.k.a. membership  inference) attacks, and reconstruction attacks [1].
-In a  reconstruction attack, the attacker’s objective is to infer attributes of the records in the training set [2,3].
-In a membership inference attack, however, the attacker’s objective is to infer if a particular individual data record was included in the training dataset [4,5,6,7,8].
+Inference attacks on machine learning algorithms fall into two fundamental and related categories: tracing (a.k.a. membership  inference) attacks, and reconstruction attacks [[Dwork et al., 2017](#Dwork17)].
+In a  reconstruction attack, the attacker’s objective is to infer attributes of the records in the training set [[Dinur et al., 2003](#Dinur03); [Wang et al., 2009](#Wang09)].
+In a membership inference attack, however, the attacker’s objective is to infer if a particular individual data record was included in the training dataset [[Homer et al., 2008](#Homer08); [Sankararaman et al., 2009](#Sankararaman09); [Dwork et al., 2015](#Dwork15); [Shokri et al., 2017](#Shokri17); [Nasr19 et al., 2019](#Nasr19)].
 Accuracy of inference attacks can be used as metrics to quantify leakage from machine learning models, and also to measure the effectiveness of privacy protection techniques.

-Differential Privacy [9] is a cryptographic notion of privacy, wherein the outputs of a computation should be indistinguishable when any single record in the data is modified.
-If the training process is differentially private [10,11], the probability of producing a given model from a training dataset that includes a particular record is close to the probability of producing the same model when this record is not included.
+Differential Privacy [[Dwork et al., 2006](#Dwork06)] is a cryptographic notion of privacy, wherein the outputs of a computation should be indistinguishable when any single record in the data is modified.
+If the training process is differentially private [[Shokri et al., 2015](#Shokri15); [Abadi et al., 2016](#Abadi16)], the probability of producing a given model from a training dataset that includes a particular record is close to the probability of producing the same model when this record is not included.
 Differentially private models are, by construction, secure against inference attacks that operate solely on the outputs of the model, without any auxiliary information.
 One obstacle is that differentially private models may significantly reduce the model’s prediction accuracy for small values of epsilon, that guarantee greater levels of privacy.

 Our tool ML Privacy Meter quantifies the privacy risk to data from models through state of the art membership inference attack techniques.
 It can help in selecting appropriate values for epsilon of differential privacy, by providing practical estimates of the privacy risk posed at different values of epsilon.
-The tool can also guide practitioners in regulatory compliance by helping them analyze, identify, and minimize the threats to data, when deploying machine learning models [12].
+The tool can also guide practitioners in regulatory compliance by helping them analyze, identify, and minimize the threats to data, when deploying machine learning models [[Murakonda et al., 2020](#Murakonda20)].

 ### References

-[1] Dwork, Cynthia, Adam Smith, Thomas Steinke, and Jonathan Ullman.
+<a name="Dwork17"></a> Dwork, Cynthia, Adam Smith, Thomas Steinke, and Jonathan Ullman.
 "Exposed! a survey of attacks on private data."
 (2017).

-[2] Dinur, Irit, and Kobbi Nissim.
+<a name="Dinur03"></a> Dinur, Irit, and Kobbi Nissim.
 "Revealing information while preserving privacy."
 Proceedings of the twenty-second ACM SIGMOD-SIGACT-SIGART symposium on Principles of database systems.
 2003.

-[3] Wang, Rui, Yong Fuga Li, XiaoFeng Wang, Haixu Tang, and Xiaoyong Zhou.
+<a name="Wang09"></a> Wang, Rui, Yong Fuga Li, XiaoFeng Wang, Haixu Tang, and Xiaoyong Zhou.
 "Learning your identity and disease from research papers: information leaks in genome wide association study."
 In Proceedings of the 16th ACM conference on Computer and communications security, pp. 534-544.
 2009.

-[4] Homer, Nils, et al. "Resolving individuals contributing trace amounts of DNA to highly complex mixtures using high-density SNP genotyping microarrays."
+<a name="Homer08"></a> Homer, Nils, et al. "Resolving individuals contributing trace amounts of DNA to highly complex mixtures using high-density SNP genotyping microarrays."
 PLoS Genet 4.8 (2008): e1000167.

-[5] Sankararaman, Sriram, Guillaume Obozinski, Michael I. Jordan, and Eran Halperin.
+<a name="Sankararaman09"></a> Sankararaman, Sriram, Guillaume Obozinski, Michael I. Jordan, and Eran Halperin.
 "Genomic privacy and limits of individual detection in a pool."
 Nature genetics 41, no. 9 (2009): 965-967.

-[6] Dwork, Cynthia, Adam Smith, Thomas Steinke, Jonathan Ullman, and Salil Vadhan.
+<a name="Dwork15"></a> Dwork, Cynthia, Adam Smith, Thomas Steinke, Jonathan Ullman, and Salil Vadhan.
 "Robust traceability from trace amounts."
 In 2015 IEEE 56th Annual Symposium on Foundations of Computer Science, pp. 650-669.
 IEEE, 2015.

-[7] Shokri, Reza, et al. "Membership inference attacks against machine learning models."
+<a name="Shokri17"></a> Shokri, Reza, et al. "Membership inference attacks against machine learning models."
 2017 IEEE Symposium on Security and Privacy (SP).
 IEEE, 2017.

-[8] Nasr, Milad, Reza Shokri, and Amir Houmansadr.
+<a name="Nasr19"></a> Nasr, Milad, Reza Shokri, and Amir Houmansadr.
 "Comprehensive privacy analysis of deep learning: Passive and active white-box inference attacks against centralized and federated learning."
 2019 IEEE Symposium on Security and Privacy (SP).
 IEEE, 2019.

-[9] Dwork, Cynthia, et al. "Calibrating noise to sensitivity in private data analysis."
+<a name="Dwork06"></a> Dwork, Cynthia, et al. "Calibrating noise to sensitivity in private data analysis."
 Theory of cryptography conference.
 Springer, Berlin, Heidelberg, 2006.

-[10] Shokri, Reza, and Vitaly Shmatikov.
+<a name="Shokri15"></a> Shokri, Reza, and Vitaly Shmatikov.
 "Privacy-preserving deep learning."
 Proceedings of the 22nd ACM SIGSAC conference on computer and communications security.
 2015.

-[11] Abadi, Martin, et al. "Deep learning with differential privacy."
+<a name="Abadi16"></a> Abadi, Martin, et al. "Deep learning with differential privacy."
 Proceedings of the 2016 ACM SIGSAC Conference on Computer and Communications Security.
 2016.

-[12] Murakonda, Sasi Kumar, and Reza Shokri.
+<a name="Murakonda20"></a> Murakonda, Sasi Kumar, and Reza Shokri.
 "ML Privacy Meter: Aiding Regulatory Compliance by Quantifying the Privacy Risks of Machine Learning." arXiv preprint arXiv:2007.09339 (2020).

 ## Robustness